nltp-ashes/Western-Goods/README.md

 To **uninstall** the addon :
 1. Start your game and open the MCM settings;
 2. Enable the "Addon removal" option;
-3. Load your savegame.
+3. Load your save-game.
 Once loaded, save again;
 4. Close your game, and remove the files added by the addon.

 ---